grayasm/git-main/tutorial/dennis_ritchie_c/06_structures/README.txt

      } flags;
  12. Fields need not be named.
 Unnamed fields (a colon and width) are used for padding.
 Special width 0 forces alignment to next word boundary.

-README is complete but the examples past pag.140 are missing.